-Where any document will be a necessary step in legal proceedings on behalf of the Trust, it will, unless any enactment otherwise requires or authorises, be signed by the CEO or any Executive Director.
-Such authority may be extended to the Trust Solicitor, within the relevant SFI authorisation level.

-In land transactions, the signing of certain supporting documents will be delegated to Managers and set out clearly in the Scheme of Powers Delegated and Reserved to the Board but will not include the main or principal documents effecting the transfer (e.g. sale/purchase agreement, lease, contracts for construction works and main warranty agreements or any document which is required to be executed as a deed).
+- 8.2.1 Where any document will be a necessary step in legal proceedings on behalf of the Trust, it will, unless any enactment otherwise requires or authorises, be signed by the CEO or any Executive Director.
+Such authority may be extended to the Trust Solicitor, within the relevant SFI authorisation level. - 8.2.2 In land transactions, the signing of certain supporting documents will be delegated to Managers and set out clearly in the Scheme of Powers Delegated and Reserved to the Board but will not include the main or principal documents effecting the transfer (e.g. sale/purchase agreement, lease, contracts for construction works and main warranty agreements or any document which is required to be executed as a deed).

-8.3.
-Housekeeping
+8.3 Housekeeping

-(i) Standing Orders to be given to Directors and Officers

-It is the duty of the CEO to ensure that existing directors and officers and all new appointees are notified of and understand their responsibilities within Standing Orders and Standing Financial Instructions.
+- 8.3.1 Standing Orders to be given to Directors and Officers - It is the duty of the CEO to ensure that existing directors and officers and all new appointees are notified of and understand their responsibilities within Standing Orders and Standing Financial Instructions.
 Updated copies will be issued to staff designated by the CEO.
-New designated officers will be informed in writing and will receive copies where appropriate of Standing Orders.

-(ii) Documents having the standing of Standing Orders.

-Standing Financial Instructions and the Scheme of Powers Delegated and Reserved to the Board of Directors and Scheme of Financial Delegation will have effect as if incorporated into these Standing Orders.
+New designated officers will be informed in writing and will receive copies where appropriate of Standing Orders. - 8.3.2 Documents having the standing of Standing Orders Standing Financial Instructions and the Scheme of Powers Delegated and Reserved to the Board of Directors and Scheme of Financial Delegation will have effect as if incorporated into these Standing Orders.

-(iii) Review of Standing Orders

-Standing Orders will be reviewed every two years by the Board of Directors.
-The requirement for review extends to all documents having effect as if incorporated in Standing Orders.
+- 8.3.3 Review of Standing Orders - Standing Orders will be reviewed every two years by the Board of Directors.
+The requirement for review extends to all documents having effect as if incorporated in Standing Orders. - 8.3.4 Accounting Officer The Accounting Officer is responsible for ensuring the proper stewardship of public funds and assets.

-(iv) Accounting Officer

-The Accounting Officer is responsible for ensuring the proper stewardship of public funds and assets.
 For this Trust it will be the CEO